stormasm/zednotes/platform.md

 - dispatcher.rs
 - platform.rs

-are the same files for both
+are the same files for both wayland and X11

-#### platform is referenced in the following gpui places
+#### the platform mod is referenced in the following gpui places

 - app.rs
 - gpui.rs